7 Things That Will Make Your Chicken Adobo Unforgettable

-Amazing food doesn’t have to be complex, expensive, or far-fetched.
-Adobo is widely considered as the Philippines’ unofficial national dish because it’s easy to cook, easy on the budget, savoury, and satisfying.
-It’s a straightforward dish that simply tastes amazing.
+Chicken adobo is considered the Philippines’ unofficial national dish because it’s simple to cook, easy on the budget, savory, and satisfying.
+It’s a straightforward dish that tastes amazing.

-There are many kinds of adobo – pork, squid, even kangkong – but chicken adobo is popular because the meat cooks faster and is more economical.
+There are many kinds of adobo–pork, squid, and even kangkong.
+Some have even developed adobo with a twist, like adding pineapples or using coconut aminos.
+But chicken adobo remains popular because the meat is cooked faster and is more economical.
 The success behind this bestseller doesn’t boil down to just one key ingredient.
-From the preparation to cooking to ingredients, the entire process makes all the difference in producing this signature dish.
+From the preparation to cooking to choosing the ingredients, the entire process makes all the difference in producing this signature dish.

 Chicken meat